 Our deliciously creamy baked goat cheese dip is topped with fresh tomatoes, garlic and basil and served with crusty, garlicky crostini!
 Great for holidays and parties, this goat cheese dip is always a hit!

-While this recipe calls for plain goat cheese, I often substitute goat cheese that already has spices and herbs mixed in.
+Recipe Note: While this recipe calls for plain goat cheese, I often substitute goat cheese that already has spices and herbs mixed in.
 Garlic and herb goat cheese is my absolute favorite, but really any variety will work well.
 As long as you’re using a soft goat cheese it will be perfect for this recipe.

-Start by slicing your bread (I like to use french bread or really any rustic loaf) and toasting it in a dry skillet over medium heat.
+Start by slicing your bread and toasting it in a dry skillet over medium heat.
 The bread should be crispy and slightly browned, which generally takes about a minute or so on each side.

 Yes!
 I like to mix up the goat cheese dip a day ahead of time, store it in the fridge and bake it when you’re ready to eat.
 Just add a few minutes to the cook time if going straight from fridge to oven.
 The tomato topping can also be mixed up in advance, but I recommend adding the salt right before serving.

 We love to serve this as the centerpiece of a larger charcuterie board!
-Here are some of our favorite charcuterie picks to accompany the star of the show: salami, roasted red peppers, olives, dried figs, fruits (apples, pears grapes) and mixed nuts.
+Here are some of our favorite charcuterie picks to accompany the star of the show: salami, roasted red peppers, olives, dried figs, fruits (apples, pears, grapes) and mixed nuts.
 In addition to the crostini, chips and crackers are also excellent for dipping.

 - smoked deviled eggs